zach-adams/sprig/README.md

 [Sprig WordPress Starter Theme](http://sprigwp.com)
 =========

-Create themes quicker and easier then ever before with the incredible power of Twig's PHP Templating Engine.
+Create themes quicker and easier than ever before with the incredible power of Twig's PHP Templating Engine.
 Built off of [underscore](https://github.com/Automattic/_s/), [Roots](https://github.com/roots/roots), and [Twigpress](https://wordpress.org/plugins/twigpress/), Sprig has tons of functions and useful WordPress features essential to any theme.

 By default Sprig comes with Bootstrap, looking for the Foundation version?
 [It's right here!](https://github.com/zach-adams/sprig-foundation)